lsst-dm/dmtn-014/index.rst

             $result = out.ptr();
         }

-The ``type_caster`` is a template at the hart of pybind11 that maps between types based on the list of registered types (see above) and the deduced types of the template.
+The ``type_caster`` is a template at the heart of pybind11 that maps between types based on the list of registered types (see above) and the deduced types of the template.

 Note that we set the return value policy to ``take_ownership``.
 This causes the pybind11 extension type to reference the existing object and take ownership.
 Python will call the destructor and delete operator when the reference count reaches zero.